Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents with HIV

 c If other NRTI resistance mutations are present, use resistance test results to guide NRTI usage in the new regimen.

-d Preliminary data from Botswana suggested that there is an increased risk of NTDs in infants born to those who were receiving DTG at the time of conception.47,48 Pregnancy testing should therefore be performed for those of childbearing potential prior to initiation of DTG.
-Please refer to the discussion at the beginning of this table for further recommendations.
+d Data from an observational study in Botswana suggest that there is an increased risk of NTDs in infants born to individuals who were receiving DTG at the time of conception; however, the risk of these defects is still low.
+Please refer to the discussion in the text and in Table 6b before prescribing DTG in persons of childbearing potential.

 e Response to DTG depends on the type and number of INSTI mutations.